The Munich Germany Christmas Market Guide

 The history of the origin of the German Christmas markets is a bit blurry, but essentially they started as a market held on Christmas Eve allowing butchers to sell meat.
 Eventually it expanded to sell other cakes and decorations and eventually became the modern day Christmas markets that exist today.

 At German Christmas markets today, you will find yourself amongst a line or square of stalls selling items across the board, from delicious sausages and tasty Glühwein to Christmas Pyramids (Weihnachtspyramide) and handmade ornaments.
-Many markets also normally have some small form of entertainment, such as a brass band or animatronic Christmas characters.
+Many markets also have some small form of entertainment, such as a brass band or animatronic Christmas characters.

 Munich Christmas Market Travel Guide